 Last night, I read an article in The New York Times about people who are getting married and being platonic.
 They see marriage as a business idea, rather than a romantic one.
 They find someone they can trust and with whom they can share marital benefits.
 The person may be more of a best friend than a mate.

 I thought the article was very interesting and, for some people, the idea of marrying someone for practical purposes is useful.
-Most people need companionship and it’s helpful to have someone share the load in terms of some of life’s bigger challenges.
+Most people need or just prefer having companionship in life, and it’s helpful to have someone share the load in terms of some of life’s bigger challenges.
 But then I went into the comment section and noticed one woman had mentioned people in the military and how the idea of a platonic marriage could be a boon for collecting “dependa” benefits.

 I will admit, it was later in the evening and I was emboldened by evening libations, but I commented that people who disrespectfully refer to military family members/spouses as “dependas” are usually not worth listening to for long.
 The woman who wrote that “laughed” at me, then wrote that she is a “dependa” herself.

 My response was something along the lines of, “Good for you.
 Maybe it’s time you stopped thinking of yourself in such a derogatory way and realized that you have value in and of yourself, rather than as just your spouse’s ‘dependent’.”

 And although she “laughed” again, as did someone else, I decided not to read any other responses.
 I have learned my lesson with that type of person.
 It’s a beautiful Sunday, and I have better things to do… like pluck out and shape my own pubic hairs. 😉 I know that some people will defend their “right” to claim the term “dependa” with great vigor, much like some people consistently vote against their own interests.
 My experience comes from years of observation and fruitless discussions with people who love using degrading labels like “dependa” and its more offensive cousins, “dependapotamus” and “dependasaurus”.